httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 This effectively informs clients that any conditional request for that response can be safely skipped without worrying that it has been updated.

+## Notational Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+{{RFC2119}}.

 # The immutable Cache-Control extension